Free Walking Tour Berlin

 Famous Graves

-Walking through the gates of the Dorotheenstadt Cemetery feels like stepping into a sanctuary of art and literature.
+Upon entering the Dorotheenstadt Cemetery a visitor feels as though they have transferred into a space where art and literature become sacred.
 Many notable figures found their final resting place here, including:

 Architectural Marvels